AkhiJix/Lyrvana/README.md

 # Lyrvana
-A Music Searching Engine implemented using Elasticsearch.
+- A Music Searching Engine implemented using Elasticsearch. <br />
-This project is developed as a part of the coursework *CS185C-Advanced Topics in CS (Big Data)* under the supervision of Prof. James Casaletto at San Jose State University.
+- This project is developed as a part of the coursework *CS185C-Advanced Topics in CS (Big Data)* under the supervision of Prof. James - Casaletto at San Jose State University.
-The team members are [Akhilesh Jichkar]("https://github.com/AkhiJix/") and [Siddharth Kulkarni]("https://github.com/siddharthkul").
+- The team members are [Akhilesh Jichkar](https://github.com/AkhiJix) and [Siddharth Kulkarni](https://github.com/siddharthkul).

 ## Introduction